crcx/retroforth/doc/RETRO-Book.md

     | (      | Comments                      |
     | :      | Define a word                 |

-The individual prefixes will be covered in more detail in the later chapters on working with different data types.
+The individual sigils will be covered in more detail in the later chapters on working with different data types.

 ## Word Classes